xnaas/custom-bot-commands/README.md

 Moved from [sopel-color-text](https://github.com/xnaas/sopel-color-text) — don't want to actually deal with publishing to pypi in the future.

 ## custom.py
 Custom commands for [Action Sack](https://actionsack.com)'s Sopel bot.
+Many of these are highly inappropriate.

 ## dadjokes.py
 Uses the [icanhazdadjoke API](https://icanhazdadjoke.com/api) to post dad jokes.